Remaking a Banking Technology Leader for the Era of Digital Disruption

-Open Solutions was built to meet banks’ core data processing needs but had to evolve beyond that
+Built to meet banks’ core data processing needs but had to evolve beyond that.

 Cliff Waggoner founded Open Solutions in 1992 to realize a simple concept: a more open banking system built on client-server applications, tied a relational data model around a person or an entity.

 The company achieved early success by developing technology solutions for the banking industry’s critical and highly regulated core processing functions.
 The initial offering was a client-server-based, open-standards system built on a relational database model.
 There were two different applications – The Complete Banking Solution (TCBS) and The Complete Credit Union Solution (TCCUS).